 Regular meetings are scheduled each semester, with additional meetings called by the Chair, or the Research and Sponsored Programs office, as deemed necessary.
 IACUC protocols may be submitted anytime.
-The first meeting is Friday, September 29, 2017, at 3:30 pm.
-Then the meetings are the fourth Friday of each month beginning October 27,2017, at 3:15 pm.
+The meetings are held the second Friday of each month beginning at 2:00 pm.

 All meetings are held in 222 Upham Hall.

 IACUC meetings are not held during January, June, and July.